-The U.S.-Canada and U.S.-Mexico borders are two of the busiest land crossings in the world, with over 63,000 trucks crossing those borders every day.
+The U.S.-Canada and U.S.-Mexico borders are two of the busiest land crossings in the world, with more than 63,000 trucks crossing those borders every day.

-There are a few key differences every cross-border shipper should know.
+There are a few key differences in how things are handled at the Mexican and Canadian borders with the U.S. that every cross-border shipper should know.

 5 Differences Between Canada & Mexico Cross-Border Shipping